-They usually have a pool of talent who are equipped and need minimal training and have a number of useful skill sets.
-The agency can provide you with a list of potential candidates based on the job description or list you provide them.
+They usually have a pool of talent who need very minimal training because they’re already equipped with the useful skill sets you require.
+They can give you a list of potential candidates based on the job description that you have.

-There are many agencies that provide these Virtual Assistant services and although they come at a higher price, there are lots of benefits, too.
+There are many agencies that provide these virtual assistant services and, although they come at a higher price, there are a lot of benefits in opting for their assistance, too.

-- Agencies can provide a back for when things do not work out between you and your VA
+- They can provide a backup plan for when things don’t work out between you and your VA

 3. Make sure processes and procedures are written down

-It is best to write down the company or business’ standard operating procedure.
-They can serve as a written instruction for tasks you want a VA to do or Virtual Assistant duties.
+It is best to write down the company or business’ standard operating procedures.
+They can serve as written instructions for tasks that you expect a virtual administrative assistant to perform.

-These processes and procedures can be tasks or information on how to go about certain jobs.
+These processes and procedures should contain information on how to go about specific jobs.

 Here are some things you might need:

-- Make sure it is concise and complete, and all necessary information is included.
+- Make sure your procedures are concise and complete, and that all necessary information is included.

 - All repeated tasks should have separate SOPs.